 A last word of advice.
 Ask for help, even if you don’t think you need it.
 Planners are almost always happy to share their experience and make recommendations in destinations they are familiar with.
-I would strongly advise all planners to use their professional network to get advice.
+We would strongly advise all planners to use their professional network to get advice.
 This can be via email or even better using forums and social media to tap into the wisdom of many with one post.
-Most industry associations have their own custom forums where members can openly ask question and request recommendations.
-As an MPI member I welcome the daily update from the (members only) MyMPI forum and always do my best to contribute.
+Most industry associations have their own custom forums where members can openly ask question and request recommendations, such as the MyMPI forum.

 Additionally, there are groups across social media that can be used in the same way.
 Some of my favorites are Event Planning & Event Management – the 1st Group for Event Professionals on LinkedIn and Industry Friends and Connect Meeting Professionals both on Facebook.
 Do keep in mind that each group has rules which you should take time to read before posting.

-And there it is, my simple suggestions and some resources to help you ace your international business events.
+And there it is, the simple steps and some resources to help you ace your international business events.

 Up next, discover helpful floor plan apps that can ensure your event fits in any space even if it’s around the world, and see how to create a custom event planning checklist to set your event up for success.